vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 Prakaranavivaranapañcakam iti śāstram

-Pratyabhijñāyāḥ," given by Mādhava in his Sarvadarśana Samgraba that the Pratyabhijñā literature is a mere exposition of the principles laid down by Somānanda in his Sivadrṣti, which was called by him “Prakarana" and that the authoritative books on this are the following: -
+Pratyabhijñāyāḥ," given by Mādhava in his Sarvadarśana Samgraba that the Pratyabhijñā literature is a mere exposition of the principles laid down by Somānanda in his śivadrṣti, which was called by him “Prakarana" and that the authoritative books on this are the following: -

 1. Pratyabhijñā Sūtra.
 Vrtti.